Infinitode/Infinitode/README.md

 - Updates to `Synthdat`.
 - New AI `Huggingface Spaces`, including models from our Bioset, Spacelens, Arc, and Acres collections.
-- First official release of `Scriptify`, a free AI-powered writing tool.
 - New `AI APIs`.
-- Updates to `pricing` information, and a total overhaul of the `website`.
+- Updates to `pricing` information and a total overhaul of the `website`.
 - New `3D assets`, `samples`, and `models` on our website, or access via a dedicated app.

 > [!NOTE]